-In this episode of the I’ve Heard That podcast on the Hurrdat Media Network, host Meghan Trapp talks with Digital Strategy Director Aaron Mackel and Content Director Bailey Hemphill about how we build websites around the customer journey to ensure good user experience.
+In this episode of the I’ve Heard That podcast on the Hurrdat Media Network, host Meghan talks with Digital Strategy Director Aaron Mackel and Content Director Bailey Hemphill about how we build websites around the customer journey to ensure good user experience.

 How do we start planning for the customer journey?